mohammadzfr/Notes/content/W2024/ECON 100/lecture-4.md

 - You **DO NOT** need to create a new curve and survey to see price impact
 - As price changes and a point on the demand curve moves, **change in quantity** is demanded
 ## Personal Note
+- I left out the last part of today's lecture (Beginning of Demand Curve Shifts) because it's more cohesive to sum it up with the next lecture.
 - This lecture was pretty fun, the prof abused a poor guy with a bunch of chocolate